DavidJKTofan/davidjktofan.me/content/post/a-journey-into-digital-privacy/index.md

 * Check if your **[System Integrity Protection (ISP)](https://support.apple.com/en-us/HT204899)** is enabled by typing in the following command into your Terminal `csrutil status`
 * If you are not using the **remote login or SSH** functionality of your Mac, we recommend turning it off by typing into your Terminal `sudo systemsetup -setremotelogin off`
 * Want to see what connections are currently open?
-Type into your Terminal `lsof -i` to list all processes with some sort of network sockets open.
-Additionally, you should check out your Network Utility App which comes pre-installed on your Mac.
+Type into your Terminal `lsof -i` to list all **processes with some sort of network connections open**.
+Additionally, you should check out your *Network Utility* App which comes pre-installed on your Mac.

 <a name="router"></a>